 I have come to marvel at the creativity, ever changing economy, social issues and fashion trends that constantly challenged the entire art glass market.
 Discovery of a never seen before lamp or the rare appearance of an old workshop photo re-kindles the flame to dig more, understand more and appreciate more.

 All material presented in this web site is copyright of the original owners.
 If you have information relevant to this site, please e-mail Colin so that it might be included or corrected.

 Most of the pages dedicated to specific lamps carry the original poster's description, not mine.

 In cases where the description is clearly incorrect, I am still reluctant to change it, largely to avoid liability issues when the lamp has previously been sold as one attribution, yet subsequently changed to be something else after the sale.

 Attributing a maker to a specific shade is a slippery business and always causes debate, even among experts.

 I would like to thank Paul Crist for sharing his opinions on many of the shades appearing on this website.
-With the publishing of Mosaic Shades, we are now much better equipped to not only to make better informed attributions, but to understand the historic, artistic and economic perspectives of this fascinating area of study.
+With the publishing of Mosaic Shades, we are now much better equipped to not only make better informed attributions, but to understand the historic, artistic and economic perspectives of this fascinating area of study.